munificent/ui-as-code/in-progress/optional-semicolons.md

     that the newline before `(` cannot be ignored and lead this to be parsed as `bar(arg)`.

-*   The `NO_STMT_TERM` rule is like `NO_TERM` except it only prohibits a terminating token in a statement context, not a declaration context.
+*   The `NO_STMT_TERM` rule is like `NO_TERM` except it permits terminating tokens in a declaration context.
+It only prohibits terminating tokens in a statement context.

     (We could eliminate this rule by duplicating every grammar rule used in both statement and declaration contexts and then inserting `NO_TERM` only in the